 I’m a skilled facilitator of User Interviews, Usability Testing Sessions and Client Workshops.
 I can turn my hand to more quantitative research methods too, such as Web Analytic Reviews or Online Surveys.

 Written, diagrammatic or verbal communication of UX strategy is what I do best.
-I have a talent for spotting meaningful patterns in research data and for creating elegant UX solutions to wicked problems.
+I have a talent for spotting meaningful patterns in research data and creating elegant UX solutions to wicked problems.
 Sometimes this will take the form of a set of Personas, or User Journey Maps.
-Other times it might be a Content Strategy, or an improved Information Architecture.
+Other times it might be a Content Strategy or an improved Information Architecture.